DevEddi/DevEddi/README.md

 <p>I'm starting out in this big world of technology.
 More and more looking for information and learning.
 To put into practice in my projects.</p>

 - 💼 Soon I will be looking for an internship, to put my knowledge into practice.
-- 🖥️ I'm currently learning JAVA
+- 🖥️ I'm currently learning Python and Angular
 - 👯 I try to collaborate in the search for ideas to change the world
 - ☕ Curiosity: I love coffee
 - 🎓 I'm majoring in Information Systems